borgmatic-collective/borgmatic/docs/how-to/add-preparation-and-cleanup-steps-to-backups.md

 ## Hook output

-Any output produced by your hooks shows up both at the console and in syslog (when run in a non-interactive console).
+Any output produced by your hooks shows up both at the console and in syslog (when enabled).
 For more information, read about <a href="https://torsion.org/borgmatic/docs/how-to/inspect-your-backups/">inspecting your backups</a>.